If you're an absolute novice, then you may want to start out using this simple guide:

 As always, performance increases from memory tuning are marginal and are generally only noticeable during synthetic benchmarks.
 Either way, voltage adjustments to VDIMM, VCCSA and to a lesser extent CPU Core Voltage may be necessary to facilitate tighter timings.

 CAS: Column Address Strobe, defines the time it takes for data to be ready for burst after a read command is issued.
-As CAS factors in almost every read transaction, it is considered to be the most important timing in relation to memory read performance.
+CAS is considered to be one of the most important timings in relation to memory read performance ( the third timing set dominates read and write performance, however).

 To calculate the actual time period denoted by the number of clock cycles set for CAS we can use the following formula: